East Barnet Urban District

-East Barnet Valley was a local government district from 1874 to 1965 around the town of East Barnet.
+East Barnet was a local government district from 1874 to 1965 around the town of East Barnet.
 It was partly in the counties of Hertfordshire and Middlesex until 1889, when the Middlesex part was transferred to Hertfordshire.
-It was renamed East Barnet in 1935.
+The district was called East Barnet Valley from its creation in 1874 until 1935 when it was renamed East Barnet.

-Creation
+History

-The district was created on 1 October 1874, as East Barnet Valley Local Government District.
-The district was governed by a local board.
-Apart from the parish of East Barnet, the local board's area included parts of the neighbouring parishes of Chipping Barnet in Hertfordshire and Monken Hadley in Middlesex.
+The East Barnet Valley local government district was created on 1 October 1874.
+The district was governed by an elected local board.
+Apart from the parish of East Barnet, the district included parts of the neighbouring parishes of Chipping Barnet in Hertfordshire and Monken Hadley in Middlesex.